peasantbird/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Shows a message explaining how to access the help page.
+Lost?
+This command shows a message explaining how to access the online version of the help page, including this user guide, so that you can get back to work.

 Format: `help`